2 min read

 Nothing illustrates this better than the response to the Covid–19 pandemic.
 Phone sales dropped when companies, schools and whole communities moved into lockdown.

-Meanwhile PC sales are up 11.2 percent year-on-year.
-That’s according to IDC’s preliminary PC sales numbers for the second quarter of 2020.
+Meanwhile, worldwide PC sales were up 11.2 percent year-on-year in the second quarter of 2020.
+That’s according to IDC’s preliminary PC sales numbers.

 All the big brands saw strong growth of notebooks and desktops.
 Apple, Acer and HP all saw double-digit year-on-year growth.
-Apple is up 36 percent on the year earlier.
-HP remains in the top slot with 17.7 percent growth.
-Dell was weakest with only a 3.6 percent increase.
+Apple sales were up 36 percent on the year earlier.
+HP was in the top slot with 17.7 percent growth.
+Dell showed the weakest growth with only a 3.6 percent increase.

 Reports say HP took a punt early on in the quarter and increased its notebook orders with its suppliers.
 The bet paid off.